 It is University policy that only those individuals holding the positions listed on the attached delegation chart are authorized to sign University contracts.
 In some instances, as noted on the chart, this delegated authority may be further delegated.
 Those delegations are not reflected on the chart.

-Questions about this policy may be addressed to any attorney in the Office of University Counsel http://universitycounsel.unc.edu or (919) 962-1219.
+Questions about this policy may be addressed to any attorney in the Office of University Counsel listed on http://universitycounsel.unc.edu or by calling (919) 962-1219.

 Approved by the Chancellor and Chancellor’s Cabinet on April 9, 2013